Our code of conduct

 Our e-learning courses also cover conduct risk and rules as specific topics.

 We also offer courses on climate change risk.
-Completing this training is widely encouraged, and has been well received by our colleagues.
+Completing this training is widely encouraged, and it has been well received by our colleagues.
 Similarly, training on ethical procurement and modern slavery in our supply chains is given high priority for specific roles.

-We’re proud to have a high percentage of Union membership among our colleagues.
+We're proud to have a high percentage of Union membership among our colleagues.
 And our approach to quality, inclusivity and fairness for all is a major focus.
-Our policies protect these interests, and our employee network groups help to embed and promote them.
+Our policies protect these interests, and our employee network group help to embed and promote them.

 • becoming a parent – covering